Which academic English abbreviations are useful?

 – Provide examples to help guide the reader

-The final lesson on this topic is intended to provide academic students with a list of the most frequently used abbreviations in academic writing and presentations.
-Although we’ve provided seven categories of useful academic abbreviations to share with students below, before reading these it would be first beneficial to summarise the rules from Lessons 1 and 2 that are relevant to this context.
+The final chapter on this topic is intended to provide academic students with a list of the most frequently used abbreviations in academic writing and presentations.
+Although we’ve provided seven categories of useful academic abbreviations to share with students below, before reading these it would be first beneficial to summarise the rules from Chapters 1 and 2 that are relevant to this context.

 i) explain any obscure or unfamiliar abbreviations in full to your reader

 ii) write the complete expression the first time you include an abbreviation and then abbreviate that expressions for every subsequent use

 iii) consider including a list of abbreviations at the start of your work

 iv) pay careful attention to the rules of pronunciation for abbreviations